Legislative Relationship Between Centre and State

 Option b – Part XI

-Which of the following articles of Part XI of the Constitution deals with Centre-State legislative relations?
+Which Articles of Part XI of the Constitution deal with Centre–State legislative relations?

 (a) 240–245